ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

       * `Wasting exposure not validating <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_10.1_risk_and_cause_checks.ipynb>`_ (MAM overestimated), but `transitions look good <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_10.1_wasting_transitions.ipynb>`_.

         * Could it be something to do with our MAM targets applying to baseline as well?
 We did not check this for model 9.
 Will add this check to a rerun request.
+  * - 10.2
+    - Check on wasting transitions and MAM treatment coverage in different scenarios
+    - * `Underestimation of mild wasting to TMREL transition rate for all age groups.
+Also, underestimating MAM to mild transition rate among the 1-5 month age group. <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_10.2_wasting_transitions.ipynb>`_ These issues may be causing the `miscalibration of our wasting exposure <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_10.2_risk_and_cause_checks.ipynb>`_ (underestimation of cat4, overestimation of cat2 and cat3)
+      * `There is coverage of MAM treatment in scenarios 2 and 13 among the 1-5 month age group <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_10.2_MAM_targets.ipynb>`_ -- this age group is ineligible for treatment and coverage should be at 0% for all scenarios.
   * - 11.0
     - Check implementation of better/worse MAM and targeting of MAM treatment to worse MAM state
     - * `Ratio of worse:better MAM exposure looks good, but combined MAM exposure is off (low at initialization) <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_11.0_risk_exposure.ipynb>`_